awwad/uptane/README.md

 >>> dp.update_cycle()
 ```

-... and detects a bad signature on it by displaying a DEFENDED banner.
-The
+... and detects a bad signature by displaying a DEFENDED banner.
+The Primary
-Primary does not trust the keys used to sign the metadata, as expected.
-If you
+does not trust the keys and signature specified in the metadata, as expected.
-were to inspect the cause of the download failure, you'd find the following
+If you were to inspect the cause of the download failure, you'd find the
-exception:
+following exception:

 ```
 Downloading: u'http://localhost:30401/111/metadata/timestamp.der'
 Downloaded 202 bytes out of an upper limit of 16384 bytes.